 The idea of integrated schooling inherently makes a lot of sense to people, Gordon says, even to the point of crossing fraught political divides.
 “I talk to people who are not J Street supporters, who go to AIPAC conferences, and they say this makes sense to them, that of course Jews and Arabs should go to school together,” Gordon says.
 “They may not know much about the situation but this makes sense to them, and I love that.”

 “We are the pioneers of a different reality, a better one,” says Tamar Borman, a Jerusalem Hand in Hand graduate featured on the group’s website.
-“When they say peace can’t work, I tell them it’s been working for the past 12 years.”
+“When they say peace can’t work, I tell them it’s been working for more than a decade.”

 “I think a lot of people see our schools as a sign of hope,” Gordon says, “I like to think that Hand in Hand is a little model of what Israel could look like.”